FIFA threat makes World Cup teams nix 'One Love' armbands - WHIZ News

 The soccer body’s proposal, announced Saturday, was for captains to wear armbands with socially aware, though generic, slogans.
 In that offer, armbands reading “No Discrimination” — the only one of its chosen slogan aligned with the European teams’ wish — would appear only at the quarterfinal stage.

-On Monday, it offered a compromise, saying captains of all 32 teams “will have the opportunity” to wear an armband with the slogan “No Discrimination” in the group games.
+On Monday, it offered the compromise that captains of all 32 teams “will have the opportunity” to wear an armband with the slogan “No Discrimination” in the group games.

 AP World Cup coverage: https://apnews.com/hub/world-cup and https://twitter.com/AP_Sports